Vlad Stancu

 Vlad-Ștefan Stancu ([ˈvlad ʃteˈfan ˈstaŋku]; born 13 August 2005) is a Romanian competitive swimmer.
 He is the Romanian record holder in the long course 1500-metre freestyle and long course and short course 800-metre freestyle.
 At the 2022 World Junior Championships, he won the silver medal in the 400-metre freestyle and bronze medals in the 800-metre freestyle and the 1500-metre freestyle.
 At the 2022 European Junior Swimming Championships, he won gold medals in the 1500-metre freestyle and 4×100-metre freestyle relay and silver medals in the 400-metre freestyle and 800-metre freestyle.

 Background

-Stancu attends Emil Racoviță National College in Iași for high school.
+Stancu attended Emil Racoviță National College in Bucharest for high school.
+He trains with and competes for the swim club with CSA Steaua București (CSA Steaua).